Andrea-Augello/Binary-calculator/README.md

 ### ANSI compliance
 JonesForth is not ANSI compliant<sup>[6](##References)</sup>, hence some standard words do not behave as one would expect.

-The `se-ans.f` code provided contains some definitions to ensure compliance for some words of common use.
+The `se-ans.f` code provided in the course materials contains some definitions to ensure compliance for some words of common use.

 ### Utilities1